 This position decides to take an event that some see as harmless and others see as evil and turn it into a fun opportunity to be kind to neighbors and others in the community.
 They redeem the day as something that can honor God.

-Personally I have been in each of the three camps at some point in my life.
+Personally, I have been in each of the three camps at some point in my life.
 Growing up I thought nothing of it.
 Even enjoyed scary movies and scaring other people.
-I got older and thought, this is a holiday celebrating Satan – avoid at all costs!
-But where I am now is more in the position of option 3.
+I got older and thought, this is a holiday celebrating Satan–avoid it at all costs!
+But where I am now is more in the position of option 3, and here is why.

-Maybe for you your family can drag the chairs out to the drive way, hand out candy and cider and meet your neighbors.
-It just might be the first time they see an real Christian be kind to them.
+Maybe for you, your family can drag the chairs out to the driveway, hand out candy and cider and meet your neighbors.
+It just might be the first time they see a real Christian be kind to them.
 Even if it is Halloween.

 But that’s just my opinion.
 Good Christians fall into each camp.
 Which one are you in?